Ebraheim-zaki/Tie_Team_Ariam/README.md

-Of course!
-Here is your project information formatted into a professional and well-structured GitHub README.

----

 # Tie Team Ariam - Digital Marketing Plan

 A comprehensive digital marketing strategy for launching and promoting a brand specializing in handcrafted wedding trays and décor, blending cultural authenticity with contemporary elegance.